We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 When you enable multi-language selling in Shopify, a language ‘folder’ is added to your domain.
 So you’ll end up with myshop.com/fr, myshop.com/de etc. You can also use an ‘international domain’ — myshop.fr, myshop.de etc. — to host foreign-language versions of your store.

-Ecwid’s multilingual features work in a different way — you can switch on an automatic translation feature, which function in up to 53 languages (you can choose which ones to work with).
+Ecwid’s multilingual features work in a different way — you can switch on an automatic translation feature, which functions in up to 36 languages (you can choose which ones to work with).

-However, if you’re considering using Ecwid for a multilingual WordPress site, you should note that you’ll also need to install a dedicated language plugin like WPML or PolyLang to present your store in multiple languages.
+However, if you’re considering using Ecwid as part of a multilingual WordPress site, you should note that you’ll also need to install a dedicated language plugin like WPML or PolyLang to present your store in multiple languages.

 For a limited time, we’re offering our readers some excellent free tools.
 Sign up free to immediately receive: